 To protect and stem the loss of employment space, especially industrial space, and ensure the right kinds of business premises are made available in the right locations for start-ups, early stage growth businesses and mature, growing businesses, in an environment that is green, pleasant and healthy

 Continued infrastructure investment in assets such as transportation, roads, super-fast broadband and EV charging, so that London is fit for purpose, ensuring that as our population grows, staff and goods can be moved around safely and productively both physically and digitally

 Appropriate investment in resources to improve levels of security across the capital, ensuring that crime against businesses is not overlooked

-Housing and major developments that are delivered sensitively to improve congestion, air quality, access to green space and use of local resources and amenities, that respect businesses needs and do not create additional burdens
+Housing and major developments that are delivered sensitively to minimise negative impact on congestion, air quality, access to green space and use of local resources and amenities, that respect businesses needs and do not create additional burdens

 Central and Local Government investment that has the potential to benefit all businesses, not just a few selected "growth sectors".